Environmental, Social and

 Methodology

-We used the World Resource Institute’s Greenhouse Gas Protocol – Corporate Accounting and Reporting Standard (Revised Edition) to calculate the company’s GHG emissions.
+Cryoport calculates its greenhouse gas (GHG) emissions in accordance with the World Resource Institute’s Greenhouse Gas Protocol – Corporate Accounting and Reporting Standard (Revised Edition), a globally recognized framework for measuring, managing, and reporting GHG emissions.
 The standard provides accounting tools to measure, manage, and report on GHG emissions.
 This protocol classifies emissions into three “scopes.”
-Scope 1 emissions includes direct GHG emissions, which occur from sources that are owned or controlled by a company.
-Scope 2 emissions include indirect GHG emission from purchased electricity.
-Scope 3 emissions include all other indirect GHG emissions.

 Assumptions

 We used various assumptions to quantify GHG emissions in the report.
-As with any projections or estimates, actual results or numbers may vary based upon factors such as variations in processes and operations, availability and quality of data, and methodologies used for measurement and estimation.
-Changes to emission estimates may occur if updated data or emission methodologies become available.
-The following are some primary assumptions or estimates that we made in the 2023 report:
+As with any projections or estimates, estimated and actual GHG emissions will vary based upon factors such as variations in processes and operations, availability and quality of data, and methodologies used for measurement and estimation.

 Results